Tiny Tina's Wonderlands: Post-release

 Gearbox revealed a brief synopsis of season pass one in March 2022.
 Players can expect a new endgame content named the Mirrors of Mystery featuring constantly increasing difficulty on repeat playthroughs.
 The first Mirror of Mystery, Coiled Captors, was released on April 20, 2022.
 It received an underwhelming response from players, who compared it unfavourably to other DLC packs in the Borderlands franchise.
 The second pack, titled Glutton's Gamble, was released on May 20, 2022.
 The pack features a new villain known as the Sand Witch, whose powers are culinary-themed.
 The third DLC, Molten Mirrors, was released on June 21, 2022.
 The fourth DLC, titled Shattering Spectreglass, introduced a new character class known as the Blightcaller, who was described by Gearbox as an "elementalist" who "wields the noxious essence of swamps with potent precision".
 The DLC pack was released on August 14, 2022.

+In 2024, a three-issue comic miniseries titled Tiny Tina’s Wonderlands: Land of the Giants was published by Dark Horse Comics as a tie-in to the game.
+The first issue was published on August 14, the second issue was published on September 18, and the third issue was published on October 23.
+The miniseries follows Tiny Tina as she conducts a new Bunkers & Badasses campaign alongside familiar characters from the Borderlands series while further exploring her character and motivations.